 ## -1 -1

 With the seed words, LSS computes polarity of words frequent in the context of economy.
-We identify context words by char_context(pattern = "econom*")
+We can identify context words by char_context(pattern = "econom*")

 before fitting the model.